Xetibo/ReSet-Doc/sections/appendix/ui_tests.typ

       to nmcli.
     - Opening Wi-Fi with a computer without Wi-Fi crashes ReSet. (fixed) ], [
-    - Apply button being clickable with no changes was confusing
+    - Apply button being clickable with no changes made was confusing
     - Not enough error messages
     - Not enough feedback when connecting/connected to Wi-Fi network
     - Perhaps use gear icon instead of pen icon for Wi-Fi settings
     - Clicking on Wi-Fi should close the details page
-    - Add different color to connected network
+    - Use different colors for a connected network
   ],
 )
 #pagebreak()